 How the Test is Performed

 - A numbing drug (anesthetic) will be sprayed in your mouth and throat.
-If bronchoscopy is done through the nose, numbing jelly will be placed in one nostril.
+If bronchoscopy is done through your nose, numbing jelly will be placed in the nostril the tube goes through.

 - The scope is gently inserted.
 It will likely make you cough at first.
 The coughing will stop as the numbing drug begins to work.

 - Your provider may send saline solution through the tube.
 This washes the lungs and allows your provider to collect samples of lung cells, fluids, and other materials inside the air sacs.
 This part of the procedure is called a lavage.

 - Sometimes, tiny brushes, needles, or forceps may be passed through the bronchoscope to take very small tissue samples (biopsies) from your lungs.

 - Your provider can also place a stent in your airway or view your lungs with ultrasound during the procedure.
 A stent is a small tube-like medical device.
 Ultrasound is a painless imaging method that allows your provider to see inside your body.

 - Sometimes ultrasound is used to see the lymph nodes and tissues around your airways.